terramate-io/terramate/docs/config.md

 Per project configuration can be defined only once at the project base dir.

-Available project wide configurations can be found [here](project-config.md)
+Available project-wide configurations can be found [here](project-config.md)

 # Stack Configuration